at a glance

 Genetics Technologists are Medical Laboratory Technologists (MLTs) health professionals.
 They perform laboratory analyses which are used to diagnose and treat patients, as well as monitor and prevent disease.

 Genetics technologists operate a variety of instrumentation.
 They must have good motor skills, hand-eye coordination and manual dexterity.
-In addition to technical skills, they must have a strong attention to detail in order to detect subtle change to the microscopic appearance of chromosomes.
+In addition to technical skills, they must have a strong attention to detail.
 Genetics Technologists must also evaluate the validity of the results they obtain, which requires analytical and critical thinking.
 Genetics Technologists work in a dynamic laboratory environment working both independently and as a member of a team.
 They must be organized, able to manage time efficiently, accurate at transcribing information and able to communicate professionally with other members of the health care team.

 Genetics Technology is a constantly evolving and rewarding career.
 The lab of today is a far more complicated one than the lab of just ten years ago.
 As new discoveries advance scientific knowledge, the Technologist’s role will continue to change and expand.
 Even now, we can see the impact of future tests that may be developed for diagnosing such health problems as cancer or genetic disorders.